Metabolic

 Thomas et al. (2024) included rodent islet preparations to assess insulinotropic activity in vitro and characterized the pharmacological properties of Survo and related analogues in cell-based systems.
 Pharmacokinetic studies in animal models demonstrated that Survo's acylation strategy supports extended plasma exposure, consistent with other fatty-acid-linked peptides in this class.
 Preclinical pharmacology literature for this class of dual agonists has additionally described rodent models of metabolic dysfunction, though Survo's own preclinical data have been reported primarily alongside clinical-stage investigations.

-Le Roux et al. (2024) reported a phase 2, randomized, placebo-controlled trial examining multiple once-weekly dose levels of Survo in adults with overweight or obesity without diabetes, over 46 weeks.
-Primary endpoints included percent change in body weight, with pharmacodynamic assessments of heart rate and glycemic parameters also included.
+Le Roux et al. (2024) reported a phase 2, randomized, placebo-controlled trial examining multiple once-weekly dose levels of Survo in a metabolic clinical research population, over 46 weeks.
+Primary endpoints included metabolic endpoints, with pharmacodynamic assessments of heart rate and glycemic parameters also included.
 The safety assessment protocol monitored gastrointestinal events consistent with GLP-1 receptor pharmacology.
 The trial examined these endpoints across a dose range, characterizing Survo's pharmacological profile in a metabolic clinical research setting.

 Sanyal et al. (2024, N Engl J Med) reported a phase 2, placebo-controlled trial in adults with biopsy-confirmed metabolic-associated steatohepatitis (MASH) with liver fibrosis, examining Survo over 48 weeks.
 The trial's primary endpoints included liver histology assessment and MRI-PDFF measurement of hepatic fat content.
 The study design focused on whether combined GLP-1 and glucagon receptor engagement could be evaluated through histological and imaging endpoints in a MASH population.
 Glucagon receptor signaling is studied in the context of hepatic lipid metabolism, making dual GLP-1/GCGR agonism a pharmacological area of interest in steatohepatitis research.